Context

 My inspiration for building this was this quote from your Cortical Processing paper:

-RC delays and capacitive effects of switching have been ignored for now.
+.
 When I ignore capacitance, I get the same power results you do.
 When I add in capacitance, I get radically different results.

 Care to guess how they differ?